 The action required for one to move to the next stage is for the prospect to be qualified by SDR using the BANT approach.

 It is important to always assign every opportunity a dollar amount based on the deal size projected.
-This will help sharpen the skills of the SDRs which are vital when it comes a time to qualify and target the outbound accounts.
+This will help sharpen the skills of the SDRs which are vital when it comes to a time to qualify and target the outbound accounts.
 The account executives should always make opportunity prioritization based on the size of the deal.

-#3 Proof of Concept (PoC)
+#3 Proof of Concept (POC)

 In the sales process, the proof of content becomes more important when the deal size goes higher.
 For the products that are self-serving, showing a demo and giving unlimited and unrestricted access to solutions that a prospect can toy around with becomes easy.
 However, sometimes the product may require 3rd party data integration.
 What will you do?

 For example, Complicated products may cause a challenge when it comes to setting a trial period for prospects.
 It may also require a lot of extra resources.
 For this, the account executive, together with the prospect, should determine how they will measure the success of the product and the quantity of the deal size should the trial end up being a success.

 When a company is dealing with technical products, a sales engineer will be of great help in the discussions.

 The action required here is negotiations and delivery of proposals.

 This is the part that has the most fun.
 The first proposal that has been signed will be submitted, and the customer will make the first payments.
 You will get the chance to ring the sales bell and pop the champagne in celebration.
 Even so, this is the point where the real work begins.
 The customer needs to be fully on board and trained by the customer success team this will ensure accessibility of the product by everyone in the team.

 Here, the action required to get to the next step is setting up the product.